d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

         return out, state
 ```

-Next, we will create a minibatch sequence input with a batch size of 4 and 7 timesteps.
+Next, we will create a minibatch sequence input with a batch size of 4 and 7 time steps.
 We assume the number of hidden layers of the LSTM unit is 2 and the number of hidden units is 16.
-The output shape returned by the encoder after performing forward calculation on the input is (number of timesteps, batch size, number of hidden units).
-The shape of the multi-layer hidden state of the gated recurrent unit in the final timestep is (number of hidden layers, batch size, number of hidden units).
+The output shape returned by the encoder after performing forward calculation on the input is (number of time steps, batch size, number of hidden units).
+The shape of the multi-layer hidden state of the gated recurrent unit in the final time step is (number of hidden layers, batch size, number of hidden units).
 For the gated recurrent unit, the `state` list contains only one element, which is the hidden state.
 If long short-term memory is used, the `state` list will also contain another element, which is the memory cell.

 ```{.python .input  n=3}
 encoder = Seq2SeqEncoder(vocab_size=10, embed_size=8, num_hiddens=16,